Department of American Studies

 If fewer than four courses are taken abroad, the student should increase the number of courses taken at UNCChapel Hill from the America in the World and The World in America lists above, to reach a total of nine courses in the major.

-The major in American studies with a concentration in Southern studies consists of nine courses, with one from each of the following categories (courses listed more than once can be counted for only one category):
+The concentration in Southern studies consists of nine courses, with one from each of the following categories (courses listed more than once can be counted for only one category):

 Introduction (one of the following): AMST 210 or 211